mojzu/sso/docs/manual/04_design.md

 ### 1.2.1

-- Binary sso and postgres must be run as unique or special low privilege operating system accounts.
+- Binaries must be run as unique or special low privilege operating system accounts.
 - TODO(docs): Systemd unit file examples, sso, postgres, nginx, etc.
 - TODO(docs): Kubernetes deployment examples.

 ### 1.2.2

 - HTTP calls (except ping) require service key authentication.
-- TODO(docs): Mutual TLS using rustls configuration and PKI for communication between sso and services.
+- TODO(docs): Mutual TLS using rustls configuration and PKI for communication between services.

 ### 1.2.3

-- Binary sso is designed to provide multiple authentication mechanisms, none of which have been vetted.
+- Server is designed to provide multiple authentication mechanisms, none of which have been vetted.
 - Relies on libraries which may be unvetted, e.g. libreauth, jsonwebtoken, rustls, etc.
 - What does strong authentication mean in this context?
-- One feature of sso is providing email/password login, which is probably not considered strong authentication.
+- One feature is providing email/password login, which is probably not considered strong authentication.
 - Audit logging and monitoring via prometheus.
 - TODO(feature): Audit logging and prometheus metrics improvements for detecting account abuse and breaches.